 Discover the instruments that shaped electronic music history and continue to shape its future.

-This guided tour takes you through MESS’s historically significant collection of rare instruments ranging from a theremin built by Theremin himself (circa 1933-4) to Australian innovations like the Fairlight CMI, an instrument which revolutionised global music making.
+This free guided tour takes you through MESS’s historically significant collection of rare instruments ranging from a theremin built by Theremin himself (circa 1933-4) to Australian innovations like the Fairlight CMI, an instrument which revolutionised global music making.

 The instruments aren’t kept behind glass, so this is your chance to see them up close, understand how they work, and experience first hand the philosophy that inspires MESS to bring people together through music-making.